 Once you have a clear idea of who you’re targeting, the next step is to work out ways to attract them.
 Start by identifying the common interests and passions of your potential audience.
 Then, create values and messages that will appeal to them.

-While it’s ok to get an idea of what your target audiences like, you shouldn’t position yourself as a carbon-copy of others in the same industry.
-You have to work on identifying your individual skills and expertise that makes you stand out.
+While it’s ok to get an idea of what your target audiences like, you shouldn’t position yourself as a carbon copy of others in the same industry.
+You have to work on identifying the skills and expertise that make you stand out.

 Remember that you must be the first person who is sold on your brand value before you can push it onto others.